 The West End production is led by original Broadway star Leanne Cope who created the role of Lise Dassin in Paris and New York.
 West End regular Ashley Day takes on the role of Jerry Mulligan, made famous in the film by Gene Kelly.
 They are joined in London by Haydn Oakley, Zoë Rainey, David Seadon-Young and Jane Asher.

 An American in Paris follows Jerry Mulligan, an American GI pursuing his dream to make it as painter in a city suddenly bursting with hope and possibility.
 Following a chance encounter with a beautiful young dancer named Lise, the streets of Paris become the backdrop to a sensuous, modern romance of art, friendship and love in the aftermath of war...

 The production features award-winning set and costume design by Bob Crowley, lighting by Natasha Katz, sound by Jon Weston and projection designs by 59 Productions.
 The musical score is adapted, arranged and supervised by Rob Fisher with orchestrations by Christopher Austin and Bill Elliott, dance arrangements by Sam Davis and musical supervision by Todd Ellison.

-Read our 5 star review of the West End production and book your An American in Paris tickets today.
+Read our 5 star review of the West End production.